aleph2c/miros-xml/doc/recipes.rst

     :target: _static/xml_chart_4.pdf
     :align: center

-As it passes a boundary it turns that boundary on, by issueing an INIT_SIGNAL.
+As it passes a boundary it turns that boundary on, by issuing an INIT_SIGNAL.
 If the INIT_SIGNAL handling code finds INIT_META events waiting in that region's deque, it will pull out its META_SIGNAL_PAYLOAD, extract the state and event information, then transition to the state and post then next event into the deque.
-In this way the deque acts like a program stack, but in a very light way.
+In this way the deque acts like a very-lightweight program stack.

 .. note::

    The downside of this technique is that the source of the ``E0`` event needs to know about the structure of the chart, the algorithm can not figure it out on the fly like it would if it were using the miros algorithim.

    This could be addressed by having the ``E0`` events or other ``E`` event be structured programmatically with an autocacher wrapping the method.

 The source state needs to know a lot of information about the statechart for the ``E0`` signal to work.
-In the diagram listed above the outer
+The ``outer_state`` in the picture above would look like this in code:

 .. code-block:: python
   :emphasize-lines: 10-34
   :linenos:

      @spy_on
      def outer_state(self, e):
        status = return_status.UNHANDLED